DWI Resource Center

 Whenever the implied consent law is invoked (request to take a test) during the arrest process, the person’s driving privileges can be revoked immediately following any test failure or test refusal.
 The person is given a seven-day temporary license to drive before the revocation becomes effective.
 The period of license revocation changed on July 1, 2011 and are as follows:

-An Implied Consent Petition must be filed to adequately protect your rights.
+In order to challenge your license revocation, an Implied Consent Petition must be filed to adequately protect your rights.
 This must be done within 30 days of your arrest, or you lose this right forever!
-Call us at (612) 223-7529 for a free legal consultation.
+Call us at (612)-465-8581 for a free legal consultation.

 A plate impoundment violation is an impaired driving violation involving an aggravating factor, including any offense: